This information was reviewed and approved by

 Amyotrophic lateral sclerosis (ALS) is sometimes called Lou Gehrig's disease, after the famous baseball player who had ALS.
 ALS is a rapidly progressive neuromuscular disease.

 This results in muscle weakness.
 The weakness can affect muscles around the lungs.
 These muscles include the diaphragm and muscles within the chest wall.
 This muscle weakness can lead to trouble with breathing.

 A weak cough: This can lead to pneumonia and respiratory failure.

 Poor sleep: This can be associated with depression, fatigue and memory loss.

 The diagnosis of ALS is often very difficult for the person with ALS and family members.
-There are a variety of resources that can be helpful with managing life with ALS.
+There are a variety of resources that can be helpful.

 Team members at National Jewish can help.
 We can take care of your medical issues related to ALS.
 Our team includes: